Table of Contents

 Will vs. Trust: Some of the Differences

-Your will defines how assets pass through probate.
-That legal process involves working with the courts to determine who receives assets, and it can take several months or longer (sometimes much longer).
-To go through the probate process, your beneficiaries may need legal help, and probate places demands on your executor or personal representative.
+- Your will defines how assets pass through probate.
+That legal process involves working with the courts to determine who receives assets, and it can take several months or longer.
+To go through the probate process, your beneficiaries may need legal help.

-Wills often become publicly available after you die.
+- Wills become publicly available after you die.
 If your estate goes through probate, others may see intimate details such as who you've named in your will.
-That may or may not matter, depending on your preferences.

 Can You Use Both a Will & Trust?

-In some cases, it could make sense to combine the features of wills and trusts in your estate plan.
+Sometimes, it could make sense to combine the features of wills and trusts in your estate plan.
 For example, you might use a trust for certain assets, such as investment accounts or real estate.
-But there may be assets that don't go into the trust and a will can specify what happens to those remaining assets.
+There may be assets that don't go into the trust and a will can specify what happens to those remaining assets.